Of bet and ball: Deciphering the new IPL bouncers

-The Justice Mukul Mudgal committee’s indictment of Gurunath Meiyappan, principal of Chennai Super Kings and son-in-law of BCCI President N Srinivasan, is one more nail in cricket’s credibility coffin.
-As crores ride on IPL-VII, the game’s lexicon has changed.
+As crores ride on sevent edition of the Indian Premiere League, the game's lexicon has changed.
 Hemal Ashar hails the new game of hunters and punters and finds out what IPL now stands for

 As new skeletons rattle wildly in cricket’s closet, the auction for Indian Premiere league (IPL)-VII has gone off with a few ripples.
 If truth be told (sold) we think little will come out of the Mudgal Commission’s latest report but then all these self-righteous experts claim that we must not resort to speculation.